vatsalmpatel/seen-finance-data-engg-challenge/README.md

 - After doubt clarification from Brendan, I was supposed to consider full-paths, not just dual paths, so here is the query that conssiders full uer path, rather than just considering dual paths.
 This give us much more clarification on what complete paths user follow.

+## Final Solution for Q3 is the below block:
 ```SQL
 with complete_paths_cte as(
 	select STRING_AGG(pve.path, " to " order by pve.event_time) as "complete_user_path",